 - Transcript: Create an electronic "unofficial" version of your transcript by going to Penn In Touch —> Academic Records —> Transcript & GPA, and "print" your transcript as a .pdf.
 If you don’t have Adobe Acrobat installed on your computer, download the free installer or use a Penn computer that has Adobe Acrobat installed.
 Do not request an official transcript from the registrar's office.
 Do not upload a "locked" or official transcript.

 Fill out the application form at Common Research Grant Application.
 You must submit all these materials in .pdf format.
 No other format will be accepted.

 Please follow all instructions for requesting letters from both (1) your faculty advisor and (2) your local project affiliate (where appropriate).

 (1) As early as possible, request a letter from your faculty research advisor via the Recommendation Request Form.
 Completing this form automatically generates an email to your recommender with instructions on how to upload their letter to the CURF site.
 Please ask your advisor to anticipate the arrival of this email (which is sometimes sorted to junk or spam folders), and inform them whether you have chosen to keep their letter confidential and waive your right of access to it.
-It is your responsibility that this letter be submitted to CURF no later than midnight on Monday, March 11, 2019.
+It is your responsibility that this letter be submitted to CURF no later than midnight on the grant application deadline.